twigphp/Twig/doc/intro.rst

 Introduction
 ============

-This is the documentation for Twig, the flexible, fast, and secure template engine for PHP.
+Welcome to the documentation for Twig, the flexible, fast, and secure template engine for PHP.

-If you have any exposure to other text-based template languages, such as Smarty, Django, or Jinja, you should feel right at home with Twig.
-It's both designer and developer friendly by sticking to PHP's principles and adding functionality useful for templating environments.
+Twig is both designer and developer friendly by sticking to PHP's principles and adding functionality useful for templating environments.

 The key-features are...